canidlogic/bitsy/doc/FlexDelta.md

     result -> (result + 1) DIV -2 = -512

     Signed displacement = -512
-    Add to prediction to get: 512 as reconstructed delta
+    Add to prediction to get:

-    Subtract from zero and decrement to get final result:
-    -513
+      512 as reconstructed delta

-Since a negative value is returned from this decoding operation, we know it was derived by signed displacement, and the original delta is -(-513 + 1) = 512.
+Since the encoded value was less than five characters long, we know it was derived by signed displacement.

 ## Encoding sequences of deltas